Registers of Scotland: Register of Service of Heirs

-Register of Hornings -
+Register of Hornings

-This register was used to record Letters of horning obtained from the Scottish Courts denouncing the debtor as an outlaw.
+This register was used to record letters of horning obtained from the Scottish courts denouncing the debtor as an outlaw.
 Originally in Scotland, imprisonment for debt was enforceable only in certain cases, but a custom gradually grew up of taking the debtor's oath to pay.
 If the debtor broke his oath, he became liable to the discipline of the Church.
 The civil power could step in to aid the ecclesiastical, denouncing the debtor as an outlaw, imprisoning his person and confiscating his goods.
 The method of declaring a person a rebel was by giving three blasts on a horn and publicly proclaiming the fact; hence the expression "put to the horn".

 The subsequent process, a warrant directing a messenger-at-arms to charge the debtor to pay or perform in terms of the letters, was called letters of horning.
-This system of execution was simplified by the Personal Diligence Act of 1838, and execution was thereafter usually by diligence (see writ of execution).
+This system of execution was simplified by the Debtors (Scotland) Act 1838, and execution was thereafter usually by diligence (see writ of execution).

 The granting of letters of horning, letters of horning and poinding, letters of poinding, and letters of caption all ceased to be competent following the Debtors (Scotland) Act 1987.
 The Register is therefore closed.